Namtayto/spring-boot-react-student-app/README.md

 * Regular Username/Password authentication.
 * Stores authentication details like JWT in local storage.
-* Use BasicAuth for admin request authentication.
+* Authentication and Authorization using JWT and Refresh Token
 * Everyone can view the notice.
-* Students can sign in and view academic transcript.
+* Students can sign in and view their academic transcripts.
 * Students can view and pay tuition via Razorpay payment gateway.
 * Admin can register student account.
 * Admin can CRUD notice, academic transcript and tuition for students.